How to Create a Plan for Total Financial Freedom

 If you’ve read anything on this site, then you’re probably familiar with the backstory of how we started our race to financial freedom.
 But for those of you that are new to the site, here’s a brief recap.
 Very brief.

-Husband comes home from work, says he’s “done.”
+Husband comes home from work, says he’s thinking about early retirement.
 Stay-at-home wife panics.
 Together, they look at current financial situation.
 Is there any way this family of 5 could possibly maintain their lifestyle without husband’s paycheck?
 Uh, no. Husband and wife both panic.

-After a brief calm-down period in which my husband grudgingly continued his day job, we began to look in earnest about the reality of my husband leaving the workforce for good.
+After a brief calm-down period, we began to look in earnest about the reality of my husband leaving the workforce.
 Here is the process in which we laid out our plan for our 6-year race to financial independence.

 Step 1.
 Identify any current streams of income (other than the day job)

 We had only one current source of income: the rental of our primary residence in the US.
 This rental was not by choice.
 We became accidental landlords when we couldn’t find a buyer for our home in the US before we moved to Canada.
 We were, however, fortunate to find excellent renters, a retired military couple, a.k.a. a landlord’s dream.
 They were meticulous house keepers, avid gardeners and they paid the rent on time.
 Our annual income (rent less expenses) totaled approximately $20K or $1700 per month.
 The amount varied from month to month due to some maintenance issues, but overall, it remained consistent.